tiramiseb/terraform_packer_ansible/README.md

 The idea is to use Terraform, Packer and Ansible to automatically generate a single Wordpress container on an Amazon ECS cluster, using an RDS database.

 I tried to do something simple and avoid fancy stuff.
-May howtos or docs use fancy features to show how interesting it is, but my goal is to make something that "just works", hence the over-simplification.
+Many howtos or docs use fancy features to show how interesting it is, but my goal is to make something that "just works", hence the over-simplification.